 You can assign important tasks to your staff and empower them to make high level decisions on their own.
 This shows the staff that you are confident in their abilities and that they have potential to take on more challenging roles and grow in the organization.
 This signals to the rest of the team the organization’s intent to continuously improve its staff’s competency.

 Granting your staff, the option to take a day off each month whenever they reach their goals ahead of time creates an ideal work and life balance for them.
 This results in well rested and motivated employees who are willing to take on more challenges and even participate in Continuous Improvement initiatives.
-After all, what kind of employee would not be compelled to the betterment of an organization that appreciates him or
+After all, what kind of employee would not be compelled to the betterment of an organization that appreciates him or her.

 Conducting an awards ceremony to acknowledge contributors and celebrate the improvements reflects the value the organization places in teamwork.
 Thus, promoting a collaborative culture of Continuous Improvement.